Reading-Advantage-Thailand/codecamp-advantage/src/data/curriculum/complete-unit-list.md

    - DBM501A2: Adapted for PostgreSQL (Django, FastAPI)
    - DBM501A3: Adapted for MySQL (Laravel, Ruby on Rails)
    - DBM501A4: Adapted for SQL Server (ASP.NET Core)
+   - DBM501A5: Adapted for Spring Data JPA (Spring Boot)

 10. AUT601: Authentication and Authorization
     Description: User authentication, JWT, OAuth, role-based access control.